Cookie Settings

 Share this article

-Key factors affecting how long nicotine stays in your system
+Key factors affecting how long nicotine stays in your system:

 • Amount of cigarettes smoked or chewed